ParkedHampster/Spell-Trends/README.md

   some degree.
 There are a lot of different parameters that could be searched across to potentially improve upon this.
+  - This next step also applies greatly to the gradient boosting functions and grid searches, as the parameters for that are extremely extensive.
+There may be a much better gradient boosting model available than any random forest regressor, but it will take a substantial amount of time to go through that grid search process.

 - **Different Modeling Methods**
   - This project primarily looked to try only a handful